niceyeti/tutornetes/clusters/base_cluster/go_webhook_example/readme.md

 Then merely run `tilt up` or `up.sh`.
 To tear down, run `down.sh`.
 Review the Tiltfile in case of any issues; it was very fragile when written, as enforcing sequential build steps was more difficult than it should have been (IOW, things could be working now by mere chance!).

 # Lessons Learned

-Developing a webhook is potentially extremely disruptive.
+Developing a webhook is potentially very disruptive.
 Deployed to the wrong namespace, yaml mistakes, etc., can leave the namespace in a state in which objects like pods cannot be deployed, because they cannot pass the admission webhook.
 When developing a webhook, evaluate the full impact and develop in an environment with minimal collateral damage.
 Namespaces, labels, service names, state... they all tend to clash.

+These concerns merely call out to correct development mechanisms to control the blast radius:
+* adding/deleting and enabling/disable the webhook are first-class responsibilities: start coding these first before coding a full solution, and spiral outward toward lower risk.
+* document in advance how to enable/disable the webhook.
+    * label the webhook stack (deployment, service, etc) such that it can be enabled/disabled
+    * delete the webhook-configuration, or merely ensure that it is easy to do so
+    * include test resources for accept/reject (in the case of admissions) or expected/actual yaml (for mutation hooks)
+* See other example projects' mechanisms.
+Elastic (ECK) uses the previous steps, which are close to vanilla kubernetes.

 # Security